H-Alin02/DSA-in-cpp/README.md

 and a test file (`main.cpp` or similar) where applicable.

 ## Implemented Data Structures

-⬜: not implemented;
-🛠️: work in progress;
+⬜: not implemented, 🛠️: work in progress, ✅: implemented;
-✅: implemented;

 - ⬜ Linked List
 - ⬜ Stack